-EPA to cut greenhouse gases thousands of times more powerful than carbon dioxide
+Greenhouse gases in grocery freezers are more powerful than carbon.
+EPA now aims to slash their use.

 This week, the EPA also proposed a separate rule requiring manufacturers to control, capture and destroy a particularly potent manufacturing byproduct — called HFC-23 — that is more than 12,000 times more powerful than carbon dioxide over the course of a century.
 And in mid-October, the EPA will act on 13 petitions from green groups, companies and left-leaning states to further restrict the use of HFCs in a range of appliances, including dehumidifiers and commercial refrigeration equipment.

-Danielle Wright, head of the North American Sustainable Refrigeration Council, which advocates for the use of alternative refrigerants such as ammonia at supermarkets, said the United States should pursue a much more aggressive timetable.
+Danielle Wright, head of the North American Sustainable Refrigeration Council, a business group advocating for the use of ammonia and other alternative refrigerants at supermarkets, said the United States should pursue a much more aggressive timetable.

 “We want to see it go much lower — much, much faster,” she said, adding that the European Union has mandated faster cuts across the board.

-Yet European countries have been plagued by an influx of illicit imported HFCs — something their U.S. counterparts are seeking to avoid.
+Yet European countries have been plagued by an influx of illicitly imported HFCs — something their U.S. counterparts are seeking to avoid.
 On Thursday, the White House launched a task force with EPA and Department of Homeland Security officials to detect and deter illegal trade of the chemicals that will soon become much scarcer.

-The administration is also establishing a certification identification system to track shipments in real time.
+The administration is also establishing a certification system using QR codes to track shipments in real time, making it “very tough to slip black-market products into the market,” according Cynthia Giles, who headed the EPA’s enforcement office under Barack Obama.

-David Doniger, an air pollution expert at the Natural Resources Defense Council, praised the often slow-moving federal bureaucracy for establishing the program, proposed in May, so quickly.
+David Doniger, an air pollution expert at the Natural Resources Defense Council, praised the “positive, fast-moving start” by an often sluggish federal bureaucracy to establish the program, proposed in May.
 “When was the last time the EPA hit a statutory deadline?”